openhab/website/blog/2023-07-23-openhab-4-0-release.md

 The core support for some UI features (like managing transformations and persistence from UI) resulted in large refactoring of the underlying core components, which not only future-proofed our code, but also resulted in performance improvements and bug fixes.
 This is also true for the watch-service (the component that tracks changes to files) and the event handling in general.

-There are three things I would like to point out: Units of Measurement, scripting and thing upgrades.
+There are three things I would like to point out: Units of Measurement, scripting and Thing upgrades.

 ### Units of Measurement (UoM)

-The finally tried to make handling of units more consistent in openHAB.
+We finally made handling of units more consistent in openHAB.
 In some cases the "old" code had surprising effects (e.g. changing the display unit in a state description corrupted persisted data).

 I strongly recommend to re-read [the documentation](/docs/concepts/units-of-measurement.html) and the [upgrade instructions](https://github.com/openhab/openhab-distro/releases/tag/4.0.0#upgrading).

-To make a long story short: We know introduced a `unit` metadata that fixes the unit for a given Item.
+To make a long story short: We now introduced `unit` metadata that fixes the unit for a given Item.
 This unit is assumed if a value with no unit is sent to the Item and the same unit is used when data is persisted.
 The unit set in a state description is only used for displaying, it does no longer affect the handling of the Item's state internally.